SalehiIman/OASIS-filter/README.md

 </p>

-## To modify
-- Add another measure to categories based on person, object, . ..
-- We need 2 versions of the code: 1- with **GUI** 2- without it
 [^fn1]: Kurdi B, Lozano S, Banaji MR. Introducing the Open Affective Standardized Image Set (OASIS).
 Behav Res Methods.
 2017 Apr;49(2):457-470. doi: 10.3758/s13428-016-0715-3.
 PMID: 26907748.